jaspervdj/turnstyle/README.md

 at a higher level of abstraction, while still keeping the specification small, making it relatively easy to develop new interpreters.

-This repository contains [the language specification](spec/) and a reference implementation.
+This repository contains [the language specification](spec/), a reference implementation in Haskell, and a [simple JavaScript implementation with no dependencies](turnstyle.js).

 # Specification